 Gudrid and Thorfinn returned to Greenland, then visited Norway before resettling in Iceland.
 Thorfinn died shortly thereafter, leaving Gudrid a widow for the third time.
 She converted to Christianity, became a nun, and made a late-life pilgrimage to Rome.
 She lived out her life as a hermit in the convent she founded on Thorfinn's estate.

->

-> The Vinland colony established by Leif Eiriksson and his followers was a failure, but archeological evidence suggests that the Norse presence in North America went on for several centuries, as the Greenlanders traded with the Dorset people of Baffin Island, and harvested Labrador timber for treeless Greenland and Iceland.
-The Greenland colony itself, which peaked at about 5,000 residents, dwindled and disappeared sometime in the 15th century, at least in part because of a deteriorating climate.
+The Vinland colony established by Leif Eiriksson and his followers was a failure, but archeological evidence suggests that the Norse presence in North America went on for several centuries, as the Greenlanders traded with the Dorset people of Baffin Island, and harvested Labrador timber for treeless Greenland and Iceland.
+The Greenland colony itself, which peaked at something between 3,000 and 5,000 residents, dwindled and disappeared sometime in the 15th century, at least in part because of a deteriorating climate.

->

-> I first became aware of GurÝur Ůorbjarnardˇttir by reading the novel The Sea Road, by the Scottish author Margaret Elphinstone.
+I first became aware of GurÝur Ůorbjarnardˇttir by reading the novel The Sea Road, by the Scottish author Margaret Elphinstone.
 GurÝur's pilgimage to Rome provides the framing for the story, as she tells a transcribing monk about her life.
 The novel follows the sagas faithfully, their spare recitation of events fleshed out and given life by Elphinstone.
 As in all of her novels, there is a strong sense of geography, which is one reason she is a favorite of mine.
 I know she researches both places and people at great depth, and don't doubt that she has stood at Laugarbrekka, as Win and I are now.

 We tromp over the site, examining the remains of a turf-built church, which was in use as late as the 1880s.
 The remnants of the farmstead are nearby.